 Scentwork Warmups

 A cookie scatter is my favorite warm up activity before entering a search area.
-It activates hunt drive, keeps the dog moving, and helps the human with leash handling skills.
+It activates hunt drive, keeps the dog moving, and helps the human warm up our leash handling skills.
 It's really easy to do in the staging area if there's room.
 Usually about 5-10 treats is good for my scentwork dog.

 You'll want to read your dog, as this will vary a lot by dog and by search element.
 For example, container searches are a very boring element for Dagon.
 I want him to start with more enthusiasm, so he gets a few more scatters to increase his arousal level.
 He loves vehicles and exteriors, since the hunt is arousing for him, he gets less scatters before those elements.